luciddrmr/homeworks/NotesOnProblemSolvingWithRecursion.md

      For example, do we need to cons an element (modified) onto our new list output and make the cdr the recursion?  [i.e., tail recursion]

+   * It's not uncommon for the number of base cases to be the same (or sometimes one more) than the number of inputs.

+   * The more input variables you have, the more likely one of those is the one you can use as part of the recursion.

    * When you're stuck, maybe solve a narrower problem and examine its solution to see if it informs a solution for the main problem.